 As I continue to study Titus 2:3-5, I see that young women need to be trained how to be kind:

 “Likewise, teach the older women to be reverent in the way they live, not to be slanderers or addicted to much wine, but to teach what is good.
-Then they can train the younger women to love their husbands and children, to be self-controlled and pure, to be busy at home, to be kind, and to be subject to their husbands, so that no one will malign the word of God” (Titus 2:3-5).
+Then they can train the younger women to love their husbands and children, to be self-controlled and pure, to be busy at home, to be kind, and to be subject to their husbands, so that no one will malign the word of God” (Titus 2:3-5, NIV).

-The NIV translates this Greek word as kind, and the KJV translates it as good.
-However, I like the word beneficial because it helps me see the action involved.
+I like the word beneficial because it helps me see the action involved.

 Sometimes I view kind as listening respectfully to someone, even if I disagree with her, without opening my mouth to correct her or try to influence her opinions.
 I don’t want her to think badly of me!